 The law firm represented individuals and businesses primarily as a “general civil and trial practice” as it was known then.
 The firm’s home was in the Northern Life Tower.

-The next members to join the firm, in order, were Douglass A. North, Douglas W. Ahrens, Michael C. Malnati, Linda Lau, Michael J. Longyear, Christina L. Corwin, John R. Vaughey, Jason W. Burnett, Shane L. Yelish, and Elizabeth A. Hanley.
+The next members to join the firm, in order, were Douglass A. North, Douglas W. Ahrens, Michael C. Malnati, Linda Lau, Michael J. Longyear, Christina L. Corwin, Jason W. Burnett, Shane L. Yelish, Carla Calogero, Anton Cauthorn, Joshua Reinertson, Samuel Meyler and Gregory Porter.
 Two former members have become judges: Douglass A. North, with King County Superior Court; and Linda Lau, who previously served on the King County Superior Court and is now with the Washington State Court of Appeals, Division 1.

-In 2001, the firm changed to its present name of Reed Longyear Malnati & Ahrens, PLLC.
+In 2021, the firm adapted its current name of Reed Longyear Malnati Corwin & Burnett, PLLC.

 The general emphasis of the firm’s practice has remained unchanged over the past 60 years.
 We continue to represent individuals, businesses and families in the same spirit of integrity established by our founding members.
 Favoring proactive planning and sensible, long-term solutions, we hope that we can be of service to you.